Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap

-\paragraph{FL phase} For completeness, we discuss the FL phase first, which manifests a coherent Kondo peak in the impurity spectral function $A_f(\omega)$ at $\omega \!=\!
-0$.
-The Kondo peak adiabatically evolves from the non-interacting resonant level ($U \!=\!
-J_{S,D} \!=\!0$), leading to the formation of heavy quasiparticles at energies lower than the Kondo temperature $\TK$. $\TK$ is the inverse of quasiparticle lifetime due to the hybridization with the bath.
-It decreases exponentially in increasing $\frac{U}{\Delta_0}$, and defines a universal energy scale in the low-energy end.
-By symmetry, the renormalized interactions between quasiparticles obey the same form as the bare ones, and we denote the renormalized parameters as $\td{U}$ and $\td{J}_{S,D}$.
-The quasiparticle susceptibilities of charge ($\sigma^0\spin^0$), spin ($\spin^z$), and valley ($\sigma^z$) are then computed to the first order in $\td{U}$ and $\td{J}_{S,D}$ as (\cref{sec:effective-interaction-1} in \cite{supplement}) \cite{hewson_fermi_1993, hewson_renormalized_1993, hewson_renormalized_2004, nishikawa_renormalized_2010} can be exactly obtained by Ward identities \cite{yamada_perturbation_1975, yamada_perturbation_1975-1, yoshimori_perturbation_1976} as
+\paragraph{FL phase} The FL phase manifests a coherent Kondo peak in the impurity spectral function $A_f(\omega)$ at $\omega \!=\!
+0$, which adiabatically evolves from the non-interacting resonant level ($U \!=\!
+J_{S,D} \!=\!0$) and indicates the formation of heavy quasiparticles at energies lower than the Kondo temperature $\TK$. $\TK$ is the inverse of quasiparticle lifetime due to hybridization with the bath.
+It decreases exponentially when increasing $\frac{U}{\Delta_0}$, and defines a universal energy scale at low energy.
+By symmetry, the renormalized interactions between quasiparticles obey the same form as the bare ones, and we denote them as $\td{U}$ and $\td{J}_{S,D}$.
+Due to the continuous symmetry generated by $\sigma^0\spin^0$ (charge), $\sigma^0\spin^z$ (spin), and $\sigma^z\varsigma^0$ (valley), the corresponding quasi-particle susceptibilities $\chi_{c,s,v}$\cite{hewson_fermi_1993, hewson_renormalized_1993, hewson_renormalized_2004, nishikawa_renormalized_2010} can be exactly obtained by Ward identities \cite{yamada_perturbation_1975, yamada_perturbation_1975-1, yoshimori_perturbation_1976} as

-No higher-order contributions arise from $\td{U}$ and $\td{J}_{S,D}$, as they are already fully renormalized.
-Crucially, because quasiparticles carry the same symmetry charges as the bare particles, the above relation gives the exact impurity susceptibilities, a result guaranteed by the Ward identity \cite{yamada_perturbation_1975, yamada_perturbation_1975-1, yoshimori_perturbation_1976}.
-Knowledge of $\chi_{c,s,v}$ allows us to constrain $\td{U}$ and $\td{J}_{S,D}$.